IBM/elasticsearch-spark-recommender/README.md

 > The notebook should work with Python 2.7 or 3.x (and has been tested on 2.7.11 and 3.6.1)

 To run the notebook you will need to launch a PySpark session within a Jupyter notebook.
+If you don't have Jupyter installed, you can install it by running the command `$ pip install jupyter`.

-Remember to include the Elasticsearch Spark connector JAR from [step 3](#3-download-the-elasticsearch-spark-connector) on the classpath.
+Remember to include the Elasticsearch Spark connector JAR from [step 3](#3-download-the-elasticsearch-spark-connector) on the classpath when launching your notebook.

 Run the following command to launch your PySpark notebook server locally. **For this command to work correctly, you will need to launch the notebook from the base directory of the Journey repository that you cloned in [step 1](#1-clone-the-repo)**.
 If you are not in that directory, first `cd` into it.